eunomia-bpf/eunomia-bpf/README.md

 - Run `CO-RE` eBPF code without provisioning or managing infrastructure
 - simply requests with a json and run `every` pre-compiled ebpf code
 - very small and simple!
-Only a binary bout `4MB`
+Only a binary about `4MB`
 - as fast as `100ms` to start a ebpf program
 - `Distributed` and `decentralized`, No compile helper server